-Teachers will let students know what classroom supplies are needed.
-Please reach out to the Hopkins Elementary main office if you need assistance acquiring supplies for students.
+Our HOPE group supplies some of the back to school supplies for students.
 The Hopkins Board of Education furnishes all textbooks, workbooks, and school supplies.
 These materials remain the property of the school.
 Parents will be asked to pay for lost items and those materials showing undue wear and abuse.